Ameek94/MCMC-tutorial/README.md

 source /path/to/your/virtual/environment/bin/activate
 ```

-Now, you can follow the instructions on https://cobaya.readthedocs.io/en/latest/installation.html to install cobaya.
-You can first install the python mpi wrapper, although this is not necessary to get started it is highly recommended to do so.
+Now, you can follow the instructions on the cobaya [homepage](https://cobaya.readthedocs.io/en/latest/installation.html) to install cobaya (reproduced below).
+You can first install the python MPI wrapper if you want to use parallel processing (you will need to install an MPI package if you are working on your laptop).
+Although this is not necessary to get started it is highly recommended to do so since this will make the sampling more efficient.
 ```bash
 python -m pip install "mpi4py>=3" --upgrade --no-binary :all: python -m pip install cobaya --upgrade